obsidian-tasks-group/obsidian-tasks/docs/Queries/Line Continuations.md

 Line continuations are treated as whitespace, and any extra indentation or whitespace around the backslash is compressed into a single space.

-In the rare case that a trailing backslash is needed for a query, the trailing backslash may be escaped by adding a space at the end of the line, or by adding an extra backslash and a blank line:
+In the rare case that a trailing backslash is needed for a query, the trailing backslash may be escaped by adding a space at the end of the line, or by adding an extra backslash:

     ```tasks
     # Searches for a single backslash
     description includes \\
     explain
     ```